OOCAZ/react-classification-banner/README.md

 npm install --save 'react-classification-banner'
 ```

+# Update!
+No more 25px margin spacers are required.

-## Basic Usage (usually in your index.js, then it renders over everything.
-Important Note!!! you will need a margin of 25px on top and bottom.)
+## Basic Usage (usually in your index.js, then it renders over everything.)

 ```js
 import React from "react";